cristianvasquez/obsidian-lab/README.md

 }
 ```

-And gets a JSON response
+It then returns a JSON response, which the plugin uses to show something in a Widget

 > Response